miklevin/MikeLev.in/_posts/2025-07-10-infinite-regression-ai-collaboration-strategy.md

 an intelligence knowing everything happening on a website on a piece of hardware it was co-occupying?

+### The Nexus Moment: Shaping the Probability Light-Cone

 I am sitting at one of these nexus moments.
 Because of the latest work that I did, what SciFi nerds might call the probability light-cone before me has radically widened.
 So much possible future!
 And now as an artist of our own